The ultimate guide to personalizing emails with behavioral targeting

 - Email automations, triggered by subscriber actions and therefore delivered on an individual basis

-Our behavioral targeting recommendations below feature a mix of both email types.
-They also hit multiple stages of the customer journey.
+The following recommendations feature a mix of both email types and address multiple stages of the customer journey.

 Newsletters that react to email engagement

-Brands recognize this.
-And they know that unengaged subscribers can drag down their sender reputation and potentially harm email deliverability.
+Brands know that unengaged subscribers can drag down their sender reputation and potentially harm email deliverability.
 The “stay subscribed?” email lets the uninterested leave the list gracefully while nudging the still-invested to pay more attention.

 Other newsletters based on email engagement include:

-- “Remailing” a newsletter to the non-openers with a tweaked subject line; we suggest using remails for significant newsletters or special campaign promotions
+- “Remailing” a newsletter to the non-openers with a tweaked subject line

 - Reaching out to subscribers that regularly interact with your emails with an offer